 Oberlin College provides students with a strong foundation in the sciences and liberal arts, academic backgrounds that are especially helpful for those pursuing a career in medicine.

 Historically, Oberlin graduates have been extremely successful in applying to medical schools.
 Students who work closely with the premedical program director are even more successful.
 This is because students are informed about what they need to do, how to best present themselves, and what steps are required during the application process.

 Students and alumni are encouraged to contact the premedical program director or one of our medical school contacts for guidance in applying to medical schools, as well as programs in allied health fields.

-You also can consider your options for medical school and allied health programs through the Career Development Center.
+You also can consider your options for medical school and allied health programs through Career Exploration and Development.
 Attain information about undergraduate course requirements, programs, the application process, and more.